Learning Culture at Wren Academy Enfield

-At Wren Academy we want to develop our students into lifelong learners, equipped for the challenges of living in a rapidly changing society.
-Inside and outside of the classroom we will intentionally create opportunities for our young people to develop six characteristics that we believe will enable them to ‘live life to the full’.
+At Wren Academy, we want to develop our students into lifelong learners, equipped for the challenges of living in a rapidly changing society.
+Our learning culture is steeped in evidence-informed practice on metacognition, teaching students to think not just about what they are learning, but how they are learning.
+Metacognition is thinking about one’s thinking.
+It is the process of planning, monitoring and then assessing what has been learned to enhance academic understanding and performance.
+The Wren Academies Trust’s learning culture supports this through the language of the 6Rs.
+This means that both inside and outside of the classroom, we will intentionally create opportunities for our young people to develop six characteristics (or learning habits) that we believe enable our students to live life to the full and become powerful learners.

 - Resourceful: Solving problems, stewarding resources and exercising creativity

-- Relational: Self-aware, empathetic, collaborative and able to recognize boundaries
+- Relational: Self-aware, empathetic, collaborative and able to recognise boundaries

 - Resilient: Showing determination, focus and hope when facing challenges and disappointments